 The healthcare professional who arranges your blood test will tell you whether there are any specific instructions you need to follow before your test.

 For example, depending on the type of blood test, you may be asked to:

-It's important to follow the instructions you're given, as it may affect the result of the test and mean it needs to be delayed or carried out again.
+It is important to follow any instructions you're given, as this can affect the result of the test, and may mean that it needs to be delayed or carried out again.

-A blood test usually involves taking a blood sample from a blood vessel in your arm.
+A blood test usually involves taking a small sample from a blood vessel in your arm.